backdrop-contrib/utz_tokens/README.md

 Similar Modules
 ---------------

-User Time Zone Tokens handles time-zone-aware dates and times embedded within content as token text.
-If you're interested in applying time zone awareness to fields provided by the core Date module, have a look at the [Client Side Date Field Formatter](https://github.com/backdrop-contrib/cs_date_formatter) module.
+User Time Zone Tokens handles time-zone-aware dates and times embedded within content as token text and via the "UTZ Date and time" field formatter for fields provided by the core Date module.
+Another approach to applying time zone awareness to fields provided by the core Date module is the [Client Side Date Field Formatter](https://github.com/backdrop-contrib/cs_date_formatter) module.

 Current Maintainers
 -------------------